cerb/cerb.github.io/_docs/admin/installation.md

 		- upload_max_filesize = 32M _(or higher)_
 		- post_max_size = 32M _(or higher)_

+- Any of these database servers:
 	- MySQL 5.6 or later
+	- MariaDB 10.2 or later
+	- Amazon Aurora

 <div class="cerb-box note">
 	<p>If you are unable to meet these requirements, consider <a href="/pricing/">Cerb Cloud</a>.</p>